The 2006 Stage Floor Renovation Project

 Picture taken Wednesday, August 30, 2006.
 The stage and the stage extension are done but the paint trap still has to be cut in.
 The dust barrier is down and we have started to clean up the hall.
 The Green Room below the stage (you can still see into it just under the stage) is almost ready for the rough inspections.
 We are 8 1/2 weeks into the renovation.

-Click on the picture for a full set of pictures of the renovation.
+Click on the picture for an up to date set of pictures of the renovation.

 The Project